hetulbhatt/KeyFlow/README.md

     # The following program will be launched when the user presses LEFT ALT + A.
     LMENU+A $C:\Program Files\Sublime Text 3\sublime_text.exe
     ```

-- codes.config:
+  For `codes.config`:
-  - You can specify at the beginning of the file how long you want your cheats to be.
+  - Specify the desired length of your cheats at the beginning of the file.
   - The left-hand side of the operator should contain the cheat code.
-  - Depending on the operator used, the right-hand side can either be a string to be flushed on the active window or a program to be executed.
+  - Depending on the operator used, the right-hand side can be a string to be printed in the active window or the path to an executable program.
-  - If the operator is $, the string to the right indicates the path of the executable to be launched when this key combination is pressed.
+  - If the operator is $, the string on the right indicates the path of the executable to launch when the cheat code is triggered.
-  - If the operator is :, the string to the right will be flushed to the active window.
+  - If the operator is :, the string on the right will be printed in the active window.
-  - Each operation should not span more than one line.
+  - Each operation should be written on a single line.
-  - You can add comments to the file, but they should be on separate lines.
+  - It's possible to include comments in the file, but they should be placed on separate lines.

     ```
     # All over cheat codes will be of length 5.